 Travel Blogging is a beautiful passion that you can use to generate money doing what you love.
 While there may be a few hassles along the road initially, being consistent and chugging along can result in you making more money through your travel blogs in the future.
 This is a process that requires consistency and patience.

 While many would consider this a “passive income” scenario, making money through your blogs requires a significant amount of effort on your part- with regular blog uploads and maintaining your website.
 But with the right strategies mentioned above, you too can start earning from your travel blogs!
 There are many examples of bloggers who have found immense success doing what they love.
-If you want, you can check out our 15 Highest Paid Travel Bloggers who Make Thousands of Dollars for a more comprehensive list.
+If you want, you can check out our 15 Highest Paid Travel Bloggers who Make Thousands of Dollars and Top Female Travel Bloggers for a more comprehensive list.